alta3/llm-the-alta3-way/doc/transformer-model-explained.md

 - Embeddings: Dense vector representations of tokens which capture semantic information about the tokens, meaning that similar words or characters will have similar vector representations.
 - Hidden state: A vector that represents the internal state of a neural network at a given time step.
 - Weighted sum: A mathematical operation that takes a set of hidden states and a set of weights, and returns a single hidden state.

-It is important to note that overfitting is not always a bad thing.
-In some cases, it may be desirable for the model to perform well on the training data, even if it does not generalize well to new data.
-For example, a model that is used to diagnose diseases may be more accurate if it is trained on a large dataset of patients with known diseases.

-However, in general, it is important to avoid overfitting in order to ensure that the model is able to generalize to new data.